dasher-project/website/README.md

 ## Deployment

-The site is automatically deployed to GitHub Pages on push to the `master` branch via GitHub Actions.
+The site is automatically deployed to GitHub Pages on push to the `astro-build` branch via GitHub Actions.

 **Deployment workflow:**

-1. Push to `master` branch
+1. Push to `astro-build` branch
 2. GitHub Actions runs `build.yml` (lint + build)
 3. If successful, `deploy.yml` publishes to GitHub Pages
 4. Site is live at https://dasher.at